MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 25:   5123 Health Professions and Related Clinical Sciences     51
 ```

-To refine the results of one pass, assign those results to the `cip`
+To refine our results, we can assign the results of a first pass to the
-argument in a subsequent pass.
-To illustrate the process, we collect
+`cip` argument of a second pass.
+For example, our first pass below
-programs related to “music” within the Visual and Performing Arts (CIP
+searches the default `cip` dataset for “music”.
+Our second pass searches
-code 50).
+the results of the first pass for any line that starts with “50”.

 ``` r

 first_pass <- filter_cip("music")
 second_pass <- filter_cip("^50", cip = first_pass)
 second_pass
 #>                                 cip6name   cip6
 #>                                   <char> <char>